lisapel/Calculator/README.md

-# Calculator in Swing
+# Calculator

-Handles functions such as + ,- ,* ,/ ,% ,^ , sqrt and parentheses.
+Calculator that evaluates mathematical expressions with operands +, -, *, ^, %, sqrt, parentheses.

-Calculates based on order of operations.
+Calculates based on order of operation.

+GUI in Swing.